Manganese in Periodic Table

 Chemistry of Mn(IV)

 In the +4 state, manganese form stable dioxide MnO2, halide MnF4, and the complexes MnX6-2, where X = fluorine, chlorine, cyanide, and IO3.
 Pyrolusite or MnO2, a common mineral present in the earth’s crust, is the main source of the metal manganese.
 It is a slightly brownish-black solid mostly insoluble in water and inert to cold acids.
-Hydrochloric acid and heated concentrated sulfuric or nitric acid is oxidized by MnO2.
+Hydrochloric acid and heated concentrated sulfuric or nitric acid are oxidized by MnO2.
 Manganese dioxide is an important compound of Mn, widely used glass industry to decolorize glass and in the manufacturing of matches box.

 Chemistry of Mn(II)